alexrutar/banditvis/README.md

     PlotSave: "vari_example.pdf"
     PlotTitle: "UCB (B7) vs TS Gauss vs Bayes Gauss -- Normal (0.3, 0.3 - Delta) -- Horizon (500)"

+The `Variable` init gives you the ability to plot the regret against some controlled variable.
+This controlled variable can be anything; it is a variable denoted by `&&`.
+You can place the `&&` anywhere withing the simulations, or in the `horizon` top level declarations.
+The plotter runs each simulation and substitutes in a value for every instance of `&&`, then runs that simulation a certain number of cycles.
+These values can be defined in two ways as sub-dictionaries under `Var`:
+- specify a domain and a number of samples, and the program does linear sampling
+- specify the arguments explicitly as a list, and the program will iterate through the list
+  - (TODO: arbitrary list comprehensions for the args)

+In the example shown, the mean of each Normal arm varies between 0.01 and 0.29, with 10 sample points.
+The plot will order the x-axis values for you, so there is no need to worry about argument order.
+However, you do have to define the `xlabel` variable or it will be left blank.
+A warning is that a Variable plot can take a long time to run; in the example provided, it needs to run 15 000 000 bandit updates, which may take a while depending on your computer.

+**Warning: Variable plots use `eval` to evaluate the `&&` substitutions.
+This results in arbitrarily increased power for good (you can use numpy functions, etc.) but it also means that it can evaluate almost anything!**

 ### The `Visualize` init
 ### Additional Features